opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param b: The second distribution parameter.
 In case of the uniform distribution, this is a non-inclusive upper boundary.
 In case of the normal distribution, this is a standard deviation (diagonal of the standard deviation matrix or the full standard deviation matrix).

 Each of the methods fills the matrix with the random values from the specified distribution.
 As the new numbers are generated, the RNG state is updated accordingly.
 In case of multiple-channel images, every channel is filled independently, which means that RNG cannot generate samples from the multi-dimensional Gaussian distribution with non-diagonal covariation matrix directly.
-To do that, first, generate matrix from the distribution
-:math:`N(0, I_n)` (Gaussian distribution with zero mean and identity covariation matrix) and then transform it using :cpp:func:`transform` and the specific covariation matrix.
+To do that, the method generates samples from multi-dimensional standard Gaussian distribution with zero mean and identity covariation matrix, and then transforms them using :cpp:func:`transform` to get samples from the specified Gaussian distribution.

-.. index:: randu

 randu
 -----